xebia-functional/fetch/docs/src/jekyll/docs.md

 different data sources at the same time.

-Since we are using `Future` as our concurrency monad, the requests will effectively run in parallel, each in its own thread.
+Since we are using `Future` as our concurrency monad, the requests will effectively run in parallel, each in its own logical thread.

 ```scala
 val fch: Fetch[(Post, User)] = Fetch.join(getPost(1), getUser(2))